-The causes of that crisis are manifold.
-Metaphorically speaking, the collapse in our financial system has 1,000 fathers.
-The cavalier attitude toward risk of our bankers and investment bankers, holding a toxic mix of low-quality securities on enormously leveraged balance sheets.
-The lassiez-faire attitude of our federal regulators, reflected in their faith that "free competitive markets" would protect our society against excesses.
-The Congress, which rolled back legislative reforms going back to the depression years.
-"Securitization," in which the traditional link between borrower and lender-under which lenders demanded evidence of the borrowers' ability to meet their financial obligations-was severed.
-Reckless financial innovation in which literally tens of trillions of dollars of derivative financial instruments (such as credit default swaps) were created, usually carrying stupefying levels of risk and unfathomable levels of complexity.
+The causes of the recent crisis are manifold.
+Metaphorically speaking, the collapse in our financial system has 1,000 fathers: the cavalier attitude toward risk of our bankers and investment bankers in holding a toxic mix of low-quality securities on enormously leveraged balance sheets; the lassiez faire attitude of our federal regulators, reflected in their faith that "free competitive markets" would protect our society against excesses; the Congress, which rolled back legislative reforms dating back to the Depression years; "securitization" in which the traditional link between borrower and lender-under which lenders demanded evidence of the borrowers' ability to meet their financial obligations-was severed; and reckless financial innovation in which literally tens of trillions of dollars of derivative financial instruments (such as credit default swaps) were created, usually carrying stupefying levels of risk and unfathomable levels of complexity.

 The radical increase in the power and position of the leaders of corporate America and the leaders of investment America has been a major contributor to these failures.
-Today's dominant institutional ownership position of 70 percent of the shares of our (largely giant) public corporations compares with only about 8 percent of all corporate shares a half-century ago.
-This remarkable increase in ownership has placed these managers-largely of mutual funds (holding 25 percent of all shares), pension funds (20 percent), hedge funds, and endowment funds-in a position to exercise great power and influence over corporate America.
+Today's dominant institutional ownership position of 75% of the shares of our (largely giant) public corporations compares with only about 8% a half-century ago.
+This remarkable increase in ownership has placed these managers-largely of mutual funds (holding 25% of all shares), private pension funds (12%); government retirement funds (9%); insurance companies (8%); and hedge funds and endowment funds-in a position to exercise great power and influence over corporate America.

 But they have failed to exercise their power.
-In fact, the agents of investment America have failed to honor the responsibilities that they owe to their principals-the last-line individuals who have much of their capital wealth committed to stock ownership, including mutual fund shareowners and pension beneficiaries.
+In fact, the agents of investment in America have failed to honor the responsibilities that they owe to their principals-the last-line individuals who have much of their capital wealth committed to stock ownership, including mutual fund shareowners and pension beneficiaries.
 The record is clear that, despite their controlling position, most institutions have failed to play an active role in board structure and governance, director elections, executive compensation, stock options, proxy proposals, dividend policy, and so on.